-A way to permit PC to transmit data over network cabling as ensure that just one PC transmits at a time.
+A way to permit PC to send data over network cabling as make sure that just one PC transmits at a time.
 If two PC at once place signals on the wire.
-Then collision can take place and data may be corrupted except a method is used to resolve the collision gracefully.
-Media access control method makes the smooth flow of traffic on a network, and they prevent or deal with collisions.
-Media access control methods are implemented at the data-link layer of the Open Systems Interconnection (OSI) reference model
+Then collision can take place and data may be corrupted except a method resolve the collision gracefully.
+Media access control method makes the smooth flow of traffic on a network, and they also prevent or deal with collisions.
+Media access control methods implemented at the data-link layer of the Open Systems Interconnection (OSI) reference model

 There are four main media access control methods in Networking:

-Token passing, which is used in Token Ring and Fiber Distributed Data Interface (FDDI) networking
+- Token passing, Uses in Token Ring and Fiber Distributed Data Interface (FDDI) networking

 As packets travel from the source to the destination, they usually traverse over different physical networks.
 These physical networks can consist of different types of physical media such as copper wires, optical fibers, and wireless consisting of electromagnetic signals, microwave and radio frequencies, and satellite links.